wwidlishy/Quan/README.md

 We use recursion instead.
 **Note:** You can recurse forever
-**Another Note:** Organize functions with `namespaces`
+**Another Note:** Organize functions with `namespaces` **Yet Another Note:** Mutables an Imutables of a functions are fred after each function cycle
 ```c
 // For redability purpuses make sure to name your namespaces after functions they "belong" to,
 // so for entry it will be _entry